Jack Daniel’s Distillery Founders

 Chris Fletcher

-After graduating, he worked as a laboratory technician at Brown-Forman from 2003-2008 and a production support group leader from 2008-2011.
+Fletcher worked as a laboratory technician at Brown-Forman from 2003-2008 and as a production support group leader from 2008-2011.
 In April of 2011, Chris left Brown-Forman to become the lead chemist at Buffalo Trace.
-Just over 2 1/2 years later, though, he would not only return to Brown-Forman, he would return to LynchburgThis time as assistant Master Distiller under Jeff Arnett.
-When Arnett stepped down, Chris Fletcher became the 8th master at Jack Daniels in November 2020.
+Just over two and a half years later, though, he returned to Brown-Forman, and to Lynchburg, this time as assistant Master Distiller under Jeff Arnett.
+When Arnett stepped down, Chris Fletcher became the 8th Master Distiller at Jack Daniel’s.

 Jess Gamble